-To define Throughput, Goodput and Latency, we need to understand some terms first.
+To define Throughput, Goodput and Latency, we need to understand some terms first such as the propagation delay, the packetization delay, the queueing delay, etc.

 - The propagation delay can be calculated with the following formula: